-“One of the brightest stars in her generation of composers” (Audiophile Audition), Kati Agócs has served on New England Conservatory’s composition faculty since 2008.
-Her music delivers visceral power and otherworldly lyricism with soulful directness and is performed by leading musicians worldwide.
-The Boston Globe has called it “music of fluidity and austere beauty…with a visceral intensity of expression” and has encouraged audience members to “go, listen, and be changed.”
-The New York Times has characterized her chamber music as “striking” and her vocal music as possessing “an almost nineteenth-century naturalness.”
-Gramophone Magazine has praised the “penetrating individuality” of her vocal/orchestral music, calling it "an iridescent wonder."
-A recent Guggenheim Fellow, Kati Agócs is also a winner of the prestigious Arts and Letters Award, the lifetime achievement award in music composition from The American Academy of Arts and Letters.
-Her album The Debrecen Passion on the BMOP/sound label was named one of the Top Ten Classical Recordings of 2016 by The Boston Globe.
-The title track was nominated for Classical Composition of the Year in the 2017 Juno Awards, the Canadian equivalent of the Grammy Awards.
+“One of the brightest stars in her generation of composers” (Audiophile Audition), Kati Agócs writes music that delivers visceral power and otherworldly lyricism with soulful directness and has served on New England Conservatory’s composition faculty since 2008.
+Her diverse and growing body of works has often been praised for its elegance and emotion and is performed by leading musicians worldwide.
+The Boston Globe calls it “music of fluidity and austere beauty…with a visceral intensity of expression.”
+The New Yorker has praised its “elemental strength and generous lyricism,” while the New York Times has called it “striking…her vocal music has an almost 19 th-century naturalness.”
+A recent Guggenheim Fellow, Kati Agócs is also a winner of the prestigious Arts and Letters Award, the lifetime achievement award in music composition from The American Academy of Arts and Letters and is a double nominee for Classical Composition of the Year in the Juno Awards, the Canadian version of the Grammy Awards.

-Music by Kati Agócs has been commissioned and performed by many premier ensembles and organizations including the Toronto Symphony, Boston Symphony Chamber Players, the Minnesota Orchestra, Vancouver Symphony Orchestra, Boston Modern Orchestra Project, American Composers Orchestra, New World Symphony, Chicago Composers Orchestra, Ensemble Reconsil Vienna, Lontano, Albany Symphony Orchestra, National Arts Centre Orchestra, Metropolis Ensemble, Da Capo Chamber Players, The Claremont Trio, Hub New Music, Ensemble Contemporain de Montreal, Sioux City Symphony Orchestra for the Iowa Piano Competition, James Sommerville for the Hamilton Philharmonic Orchestra, Eighth Blackbird, and numerous others.
-Awards and honours include the Charles Ives Fellowship and Charles Ives Scholarship from the American Academy of Arts and Letters, an inaugural Brother Thomas Fellowship from The Boston Foundation, fellowships from the Massachusetts Arts Council and New York Foundation for the Arts, the ASCAP Leonard Bernstein Fellowship at the Tanglewood Music Center, a Fulbright Fellowship to the Liszt Academy in Budapest, a Jacob K. Javits Fellowship from the U.S. Department of Education, awards from the Aaron Copland Fund and the Presser Foundation.
-And residencies at the MacDowell Colony, Yaddo, and the Virginia Center.
-She has served as a Composer-in-Residence with the Bowdoin International Chamber Music Festival, Chelsea Music Festival, Great Lakes Chamber Music Festival, the National Youth Orchestra of Canada (for their Fiftieth Anniversary season).
+Awards and honours include the Charles Ives Fellowship and Charles Ives Scholarship from the American Academy of Arts and Letters, an inaugural Brother Thomas Fellowship from The Boston Foundation, fellowships from the Massachusetts Arts Council and New York Foundation for the Arts, the ASCAP Leonard Bernstein Fellowship at the Tanglewood Music Center, a Fulbright Fellowship to the Liszt Academy in Budapest, a Jacob K. Javits Fellowship from the U.S. Department of Education, and awards from the Aaron Copland Fund and the Presser Foundation.
+Residencies include the MacDowell Colony, Yaddo, and the Virginia Center.
+She has served as a Composer-in-Residence with the Charles Ives Music Festival, Bowdoin International Chamber Music Festival, Chelsea Music Festival, Great Lakes Chamber Music Festival, and the National Youth Orchestra of Canada for their Fiftieth Anniversary season, and as a guest composer at the Oberlin Conservatory of Music.
 Born in Canada of Hungarian and American parents, Kati Agócs earned doctoral and master's degrees from the Juilliard School, studying with Milton Babbitt.
 She is also an alumna of the Tanglewood Music Center, The Aspen Music School, Sarah Lawrence College, and Lester B. Pearson College of the Pacific (United World Colleges).
 Her scores are distributed internationally by Theodore Front Musical Literature.

 M.M., D.M.A., The Juilliard School.
 Studies at the Liszt Academy in Budapest, Aspen Music School, Tanglewood, Lester B. Pearson College of the Pacific (United World Colleges), and Sarah Lawrence College.
 Composition with Milton Babbitt.
 Additional studies with George Tsontakis, Zoltán Jeney, Michael Gandolfi, John Harbison, Joan Tower, Christopher Rouse, and James MacMillan.
 Voice with Adele Addison and Adrienne Csengery.